siberoloji/siberoloji.github.io/content/en/docs/programming/50-kotlin/2-oop/100-2025-02-11-property-overriding-in-kotlin.md

 ---
 Kotlin, as a modern programming language, offers a variety of powerful features to make software development more efficient and expressive.
 One such feature is **property overriding**, which allows developers to redefine properties in subclasses, providing greater flexibility and control over inheritance.

-In this blog post, we will explore the concept of **property overriding** in Kotlin, including its syntax, rules, and practical use cases.
+In this article, we will explore the concept of **property overriding** in Kotlin, including its syntax, rules, and practical use cases.

 ## Understanding Property Overriding in Kotlin